 Around events like Amsterdam marathon or Amsterdam music festival or King’s day, the city center accommodation cost goes through the roof and availability becomes a pipe dream if you don’t book in advance.

-Have fun planning your Amsterdam trip!
+Have fun planning your trip with this 4 days in Amsterdam itinerary!
 Feel free to ask questions in the comment section.